telerik/xaml-docs/controls/radbuttons/features/split-button.md

 * __IsChecked__: Specifies the checked state of the button when its ButtonPart behaves like a toggle button.

-* __CloseOnEscape__: Specifies whether the drop down should be closed when the __Esc__ key gets pressed.
+* __CloseOnEscape__: Specifies whether the drop-down should be closed when the __Esc__ key gets pressed.
 The default value is True.

-* __ButtonPartStyle__: Allows you to define a Style for the ButtonPart of the RadSplitButton.
+* __ButtonPartStyle__: Allows you to define a Style for the button part of the RadSplitButton.
 The TargetType expected by the Style is RadButton.

 * __TogglePartStyle__: Allows you to define a Style for the ButtonPart of RadSplitButton when it is in toggle button mode.
 The TargetType expected by the Style is RadToggleButton.

 * __CornerRadius__: Specifies the corner radius of RadSplitButton.

-* __ToggleCornerRadius__ : Specifies the corner radius of the ButtonPart, when it behaves like a toggle button.
+* __ToggleCornerRadius_ _: Specifies the corner radius of the ButtonPart, when it behaves like a toggle button.

 * __IsBackgroundVisible__: Controls the visibility of the background and the border of the RadSplitButton control in normal state.